-It is always a good idea to look up the public holidays and observances of the city you are traveling to, so as not to miss out on any of the important festivities.
-It will also give you an idea of when the museums and other places of interest are closed.
+It is always a good idea to look up the public holidays and observances of the city you're travelling to, so as not to miss out on any of the important festivities.
+It'll also give you an idea of when the museums and other places of interest are closed.

-- Epiphany: 6 January.
-On the 6 January, the witch Befana brings gifts and sweets to the good children and coal to those who have not behaved very well.
+- Epiphany: 6th January.
+On the 6 January, the witch Befana brings gifts and sweets to the good children and coal to the bad

-- Venice Carnival: One of the most important carnivals in the world.
+- Venice Carnival: One of the most important carnival celebrations in the world.
 Every year it takes place mid-February.

 - Maundy Thursday: (date varies).